-For those of you who use Scrum methodology on your projects it’s essential to estimate the amount of work for every open task.
-The goal of the Scrum is to track progress on your projects daily, have better metrics and this cannot be done without daily planning and re-evaluting the work that still needs to be completed.
+For those of you who use Scrum methodology on your projects, it’s essential to estimate the amount of work for every open task.
+The goal of Scrum is to track progress on your projects daily, have better metrics and this cannot be done without daily planning and re-evaluating the work that still needs to be completed.

-If you would like to use time estimates feature on your tasks, go to the Settings of your organization, find Addons on the list and turn on Time on tasks feature.
+If you would like to use the Time estimates feature on your tasks, go to the Settings of your organization, find Addons on the list and turn on the Time on tasks feature.

 This enables time tracking and adding estimates for every project you have in Productive.
 You might have some projects that you don’t need this for.
-In that case you can go to Edit project and turn off time on tasks for the particular project only.
+In that case, go to Edit project and turn off time on tasks for that particular project.

 Why would I need a time estimate on each task?

-When you put down a time estimate for every task, you will always know how much time you still need to spend on the project until its completion.
+When you enter a time estimate for every task, you will always know how much time you still need to spend on the project until its completion.